Achievable logoAchievable logo

 • Excitation from cortex: Cortical areas (primary and premotor) release glutamate, stimulating substance P-containing GABA neurons in the striatum (especially the putamen).

-• Inhibiting the inhibitor: These GABA neurons inhibit the GABAergic neurons in the internal globus pallidus.
-Since the pallidal neurons are normally inhibitory, reducing their activity disinhibits the thalamic VA/VL nuclei.
+• Inhibiting the inhibitor: These GABA neurons inhibit GABAergic neurons in the internal globus pallidus.
+Because pallidal neurons are normally inhibitory, reducing their activity disinhibits the thalamic VA/VL nuclei.

-• Nigrostriatal support: Dopaminergic neurons from the substantia nigra to the striatum, acting on D1 receptors, enhance the direct pathway’s excitatory effect.
+• Nigrostriatal support: Dopaminergic neurons from the substantia nigra project to the striatum.
+By acting on D1 receptors, dopamine enhances the direct pathway’s net excitatory effect on movement.

 Indirect pathway